-With Australia and New Zealand essentially shutting their borders, supermarkets running out of everyday essentials and the neverending media reports on the ever-increasing number of confirmed COVID-19 cases, it's easy for children to feel overwhelmed and panicked that the end of the world is nigh.
+With supermarkets running out of everyday essentials and the neverending media reports on the ever-increasing number of confirmed COVID-19 cases, it’s easy for children to feel overwhelmed and panicked that the end of the world is nigh.

 Collett Smart is Mums At The Table’s resident psychologist, and she has a few strategies parents can take to help children—and ourselves—feel calm.